gsamokovarov/break/README.md

 Ruby implementation is under active development at the time.

 Break exist to implement a functional debugger in pure Ruby using the [TracePoint API].
-It also wants to server as a catalyst for other Ruby-land available APIs that are useful for implementing debugging tools.
+It also wants to serve as a catalyst for other Ruby-land available APIs that are useful for implementing debugging tools.

 [TracePoint API]: https://ruby-doc.org/core-2.6.2/TracePoint.html